 First, review your company’s written policies.
 Do they include a policy prohibiting forced labor?
 Do they also prohibit debt bondage and trafficking?
 Do they apply to all levels of operation and labor, manufacturing and materials supply chains?
 Do they apply to all geographic areas where your company has operations?

-Our Help Wanted Primer articulates the risk to multinational companies of forced labor and resulting debt-bondage caused by labor brokerage, and identifies the places within a company’s sourcing practices where brokers present a reputational and legal liability.
+Our Help Wanted Primer articulates the risk to multinational companies of forced labor and resulting debt-bondage caused by labor recruitment, and identifies the places within a company’s sourcing practices where recruiters present a reputational and legal liability.

 Use this report to identify the needed changes in corporate practices and ways that brands and their suppliers can take action.